microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     }
     else if (kind == ExtendedActivationKind::Launch) // This indicates that the app is launching in the foreground {
+        if (PushNotificationManager::IsSupported())
+        {
             // Register the AAD RemoteIdentifier for the App to receive Push auto channelOperation { pushNotificationManager.CreateChannelAsync(
                 winrt::guid("F80E541E-3606-48FB-xxxx-118A3C5F41F4")) };

             // Setup the inprogress event handler
             channelOperation.Progress(
                 [](
                     IAsyncOperationWithProgress<PushNotificationCreateChannelResult, PushNotificationCreateChannelStatus> const& sender,
                     PushNotificationCreateChannelStatus const& args)
                 {
                     if (args.status == PushNotificationChannelStatus::InProgress)
                     {
                         // This is basically a noop since it isn't really an error state printf("The first channel request is still in progress! \n");
                     }
                     else if (args.status == PushNotificationChannelStatus::InProgressRetry)
                     {
                         LOG_HR_MSG(
                             args.extendedError,
                             "The channel request is in back-off retry mode because of a retryable error!
 Expect delays in acquiring it.
 RetryCount = %d", args.retryCount);
                     }
                 });

             winrt::event_token pushToken;

             // Setup the completed event handler
             channelOperation.Completed(
                 [&](
                     IAsyncOperationWithProgress<PushNotificationCreateChannelResult, PushNotificationCreateChannelStatus> const& sender,
                     AsyncStatus const asyncStatus)
                 {
                     auto result { sender.GetResults() };
                     if (result.Status() == PushNotificationChannelStatus::CompletedSuccess)
                     {
                         auto channelUri { result.Channel().Uri() };
                         auto channelExpiry { result.Channel().ExpirationTime() };

                         // Persist the channelUri and Expiry in the App Service for subsequent Push operations }
                     else if (result.Status() == PushNotificationChannelStatus::CompletedFailure)
                     {
                         LOG_HR_MSG(result.ExtendedError(), "We hit a critical non-retryable error with channel request!");
                     }
                 });

             // Draw window and other foreground UI stuff here

             auto result { channelOperation.GetResults() };
             if (result.Status() == PushNotificationChannelStatus::CompletedSuccess)
             {
                 // Maintain the channel object to retrieve Uri and ExpirationTime auto channel { result.Channel() };
             }
+        }
+        else // Push is not supported for the App, use a custom socket to receive notifications from the cloud {
+            // App implements it's own custom socket here to receive messages from the cloud }
     }